BLOG

 “There was a moment when white privilege and racism in the local music scene was forced to the surface when a local label/musician posted a racist image to Instagram to promote a show.
 Important discussions resulted from that, one being the Southern Discomfort forum at Redux Contemporary Art Center back in October, and I was glad to have the platform of the City Paper to cover the forum and the events surrounding it.
 One of the big discussions during the forum was how hip-hop has been an oppressed genre specifically in Charleston, and I’ve wanted to help change that by highlighting the many great local hip-hop acts and shining a light also on venues who are stepping up to host them.” – KRS

 “I live for those magic moments.
-Most notably, these two come to mind:
+One that comes to mind:

 I was standing 15 feet from Levon Helm during his set at FloydFest when he got up and boogied down.
 It was one of his last shows.
 It is an epic memory.” -JW